How to Raise Prices Without Losing Clients: The Protocol That Adds $10K–$30K Monthly

 Readiness requirements:

 You don’t need perfect market research to start.
-You need an honest assessment of what you’re charging versus what competitors charge, and 6 hours across two weeks to execute the protocol.
-The price increase takes 14 days to execute.
-The revenue it creates compounds monthly for as long as you maintain the new rates.
+You need an honest look at what you charge compared to what competitors charge, plus 6 hours spread over two weeks to run the protocol.
+The price increase takes 14 days to implement, and the extra revenue then compounds every month for as long as you keep the new rates in place.

 Days 1–3: Price Analysis (2 hours)

-This is where you calculate exactly how underpriced you are.
-Everything that follows builds on the numbers you establish here.
+This is where you calculate exactly how underpriced you are, because everything else in the protocol depends on the numbers you set here.

 Calculate current pricing versus value delivered:

-Start with your current monthly rate per client.
-Not what you wish you charged—what you actually charge right now.
-If you have different rates for different clients, list them all.
+Start with your actual current monthly rate per client, not what you wish you charged.
+If you charge different rates for different clients, list each one separately.

 Example: